Skip to main content

 Search API v2 success rates

-We have an informal SLO to maintain a search and autocomplete success rate of about 99.99% over any 24 hour period.
-There are currently four Alertmanager rules configured in govuk-helm-charts to send notifications on Slack, if rates drop below this:
+We aim to maintain a search success rate of about 99.99% over any 24-hour period.
+There are currently three Alertmanager rules configured in govuk-helm-charts to send notifications on Slack, if rates drop below this:

 • SearchDegradedAcute (Critical) 5 minute rolling success rate for search requests has dropped below 99% for more than 10 minutes.